Resources

 Hosted Ecommerce Platform

-Hosted Ecommerce Platform is a cloud-based service where the ecommerce software and website are hosted and managed by a third-party provider.
-This means the business does not need to handle server setup, maintenance, or software updates.
+A Hosted Ecommerce Platform is a cloud-based service where the ecommerce software and website are hosted and managed by a third-party provider.

 Hybrid Selling